 1. Piazza Navona

-We cannot begin this list any other way than by introducing Rome's great Baroque square, Piazza Navona, one of the city's most prominent piazzas since Antiquity.
+We can't start this list any other way than by introducing Rome's grand Baroque square, Piazza Navona, one of the city's most prominent piazzas since Antiquity.
 Built on the ruins of Diocletian's Stadium, most guides will tell you that its trio of Baroque fountains, Bernini's Fontana dei Fiumi, the Fontana di Nettuno and the Fontana del Moro, are the great attraction of Piazza Navona.

 And although they are not wrong, I particularly like this square because of a tradition told in the history books.
 Between the 17th and 19th centuries, the square was flooded with water and parades were held with boats and nautical costumes, which only makes sense once you realize that the floor of the square is concave in shape.
 What better way to understand the theatrical spectacle of the Baroque than admiring the square while imagining it full of boats simulating a naval battle?

-Piazza Navona is one of the most emblematic places to visit on city tours of Rome, which I recommend you do to explore every corner and not miss anything.
+Piazza Navona is one of the most emblematic places to visit on Rome city tours, which I recommend you do to explore every corner and not miss anything.

 Walking is the best way to get there.
 I recommend the walk that starts at the Spanish Steps and ends at Piazza Navona, amply signposted, as on the way you can visit the Trevi Fountain and the Pantheon.